blitz-serving/blitz-scale/README.md

 # BlitzScale

 ## Preface
-Applogize for a "just-to-read" repo😭 This is maily because we lack a stable GPU supplyment last year (5/12 months available).
+Applogize for a "just-to-read" repo😭 This is maily because we lack a stable GPU supplyment last year (5/12 months totally available at school; some other times partially available, thx to Alibaba Tongyi).
 We have presented our work to five groups, academia and industry.
 The opinion of audience formed an overwhelming majority, that is, they want to see our code regardless it can one-button-run or not.

-Fortunately, after OSDI'25 & ATC'25, our situation changes a lot, some vendors appreciate our work, and offer us resouces for refinement.
+Fortunately, after OSDI'25 & ATC'25, our situation changes a lot, some vendors (thx to Alibaba Tongyi, Huawei Cloud, etc.) appreciate our work, and offer us resouces for refinement.
 We will fulfil ourselves to transform this "just-to-read" repo into a "easy-to-run" one **in one month**, for the sake of being a dedicated system researcher/programmer.

+## Roadmap

-Please check our plan and process in the pinned issue😘
+Please check our plan and process in the [pinned issue](https://github.com/blitz-serving/blitz-scale/issues/1)😘

 ## Compile flags for C++ (TBD)
 We will provide 2 building methods sooner: